-\\In Pool Play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
+In Pool Play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
 Games may end in a tie in pool play once the time limit is reached.
 When the time limit is reached after an inning has started, the game will end immediately if the home team is ahead or scores the go ahead run in the bottom half of the inning or when the inning is completed.

-9. 10,11, and 12-U must use free substitution and must bat entire bench.
-13-15U must also use free substitution, but have the option to bat the entire bench.
+9. 10-13U free substitution applies and must bat the entire bench.
 Coaches are expected to follow the spirit of the rule here by batting the entire bench in all games during tournament play.
 If a player who is present is prevented from sitting on the bench to avoid the spirit of the rule, the head coach shall be prohibited from coaching any remaining games in the tournament and the game in question shall be forfeited.

-MSF Exception: Replacement of injured players and/or courtesy runners.
-If an active player sustains an injury that requires them to leave the game and their team has used all available substitutes, the coach may substitute for the injured player with the first player on the bench who had previously lost their eligibility via the re-entry rule.
-NOTE: For all ages, any pitcher may re-enter the game at any time, provided they have not met their per-day or per tournament limit.
+14-15U free substitution applies and have the option to bat the entire bench.
+Teams must notify both their opponent and the umpire at the pregame meeting which option they intend to use.
+Teams do not need to utilize the same option as their opponent.
+For 10-14U, ANY pitcher may re-enter the game as a pitcher at any time, even if they were not the starting pitcher, provided the player in question was not ejected from the game and has not exceeded per day/per tournament pitch limits.
+For 15U, ONLY THE STARTING PITCHER may re-enter the game as a pitcher (high school re-entry rules apply).